Ethernet Virtual Private Network (EVPN) Configuration Module

 Asymmetric IRB

-Asymmetric IRB is a forwarding paradigm in which the ingress PE device performs routing between source and destination VLAN followed by EVPN bridging.
-The egress PE device bridges between EPVN transport (VXLAN or MPLS pseudowire) and destination VLAN.
+Asymmetric IRB is a forwarding paradigm in which the ingress PE device performs routing between the source and destination VLANs, followed by EVPN bridging—the egress PE device bridges between EVPN transport (VXLAN or MPLS pseudowire) and the destination VLAN.

 To make asymmetric IRB work, all EVPN-enabled VLANs participating in a routing domain must be present on all participating PE devices.
 The EVPN configuration module strictly enforces that requirement; every EVPN-enabled VLAN belonging to a VRF that uses asymmetric IRB must be present on every node on which the parent VRF is defined.